fbpx

 How To Serve Carne Asada

-Our favorite way to serve carne asada is as you see it pictured here as a sort of deconstructed taco platter with a load of tortillas, salsa, guacamole, and all the fixings.
+Our favorite way to serve carne asada is as you see it pictured here as a sort of deconstructed taco platter with a load of tortillas, tomatillo avocado salsa recipe, guacamole, and all the fixings.
 However, there are so many other ways you could serve it from atop sopes, in a burrito, as a taco filling, as part of a torta, or topping greens for a quick steak salad!

 Go stock up on all your cooking essentials, then head into the kitchen, make this, and share it with us by tagging @saltandwind and #swsociety on social!